 B-1 SCOPE

-This test method prescribes the electronic measurement of the pH of Coir Pith material.
+This test method prescribes the electronic measurement of the pH of coir pith material.
 This method is not applicable to any other material such as soil.

 B-1 APPARATUS AND REAGENTS

-B-1.1 pH Meter – Potentiometer equipped with a glass-calomel electrode system.
+B-1.1 pH Meter — potentiometer equipped with a glass-calomel electrode system.
 (Follow the manufacturer’s instructions for the pH meter used.)

 B-1.2 Analytical Balance

-B-1.3 Carbon dioxide-free Distilled Water — Use water with a pH of not less than 6.5 nor more than 7.5 obtained by boiling distilled water for 15 min and cooling under CO2 free conditions.
+B-1.3 Carbon Dioxide-free Distilled Water — use water with a pH of not less than 6.5 nor more than 7.5 obtained by boiling distilled water for 15 min and cooling under CO2 free conditions.

-B-1.4 Standard Buffer Solution — of pH 4, pH 7, and pH 10.
+B-1.4 Standard Buffer Solution — of pH 4, pH 7, and pH 10

 B- 2 CALIBRATION OF pH METER